The Geometric Dynamical Northcott and Bogomolov Properties

-Our first purpose here is to give a new proof of the Northcott Property on function fields of characteristic zero in higher dimension with no assumption on $f$.
-When $\mathbf{K}=\C(\mathcal{B})$, we also extend DeMarco results and show that a marked point is stable if and only if its canonical height is $0$.
+Our first purpose is to give a new proof of the Northcott property on function fields of characteristic zero in higher dimension without the primitive algebraic assumption of \cite{Chatzidakis-Hrushovski}.
+When $\mathbf{K}=\C(\mathcal{B})$, we also extend DeMarco's results \cite{demarco} and show that a marked point is stable if and only if its canonical height is $0$.